by Bogna

 Educational process addressing structural violence against women

-In 2025, Masterpiece for Good launched Pink Silence Avignon in collaboration with the art students of Lycées St Joseph and Vincent de Paul in Avignon.
-Continuing the long term commitment of the Pink Silence series, the project addresses violence against women and children through a sustained artistic process rooted in education and participation.
+In October 2025, Masterpiece for Good began Pink Silence Avignon together with art students from Lycées St Joseph and Vincent de Paul in Avignon.
+As part of the ongoing Pink Silence series, the project focuses on violence against women and children through a process based on education, participation, and artistic work over time.

 Root Questions & Anonymous Voices